jonasjaeger-sci/mod905/README.rst

-pyretis
+PyRETIS
 =======

-pyretis is a library for **rare event simulations** with emphasis on methods based on transition interface sampling replica exchange transition interface sampling.
+PyRETIS is a library for **rare event simulations** with emphasis on methods based on transition interface sampling replica exchange transition interface sampling.

-pyretis is open source (see the COPYING and COPYING.LESSER files) easy to use and can be interfaced with other simulation packages such as GROMACS or CP2K.
+PyRETIS is open source (see the COPYING and COPYING.LESSER files) easy to use and can be interfaced with other simulation packages such as GROMACS or CP2K.